mattiamalonni/black-friday/README.md

 ### `cyberMonday(year?: number): Date`

 Returns the date of Cyber Monday (the Monday after Thanksgiving) for the given year.
 Defaults to the current year if no year is provided.

+### `daysUntilThanksgiving(year?: number): number`

+Returns the number of days remaining until Thanksgiving Day for the given year.
+Defaults to the current year if no year is provided.

+### `daysUntilBlackFriday(year?: number): number`

+Returns the number of days remaining until Black Friday for the given year.
+Defaults to the current year if no year is provided.

+### `daysUntilCyberMonday(year?: number): number`

+Returns the number of days remaining until Cyber Monday for the given year.
+Defaults to the current year if no year is provided.

 ## Features